-In what is our first guide to a major battery type, we look at Li-ion, particularly its leading chemistry of choice, lithium cobalt oxide—before considering the applications, and ultimately tackling the question: how do the battery type’s advantages and disadvantages fare overall?
+In what is our first guide to a major battery type, we look at lithium-ion, particularly its leading chemistry of choice, lithium cobalt oxide—before considering the applications, and ultimately the question: how do the battery type’s advantages and disadvantages fare overall?

 A lithium-ion battery, which is revealed by someone detaching the back panel of an iPhone.
 Image courtesy of Wikimedia Commons.